ikelaiah/tzbundler/README.md

 A Python tool that parses IANA tzdata files and converts them into machine-readable formats (JSON and SQLite).
 Perfect for applications, research, or data analysis involving time zones.

-Or you can simply use the pre-generated bundle from `tzdata/` folder or [the Releases page](https://github.com/ikelaiah/tzkit/releases).
+Or you can simply use the pre-generated bundle from `tzdata/` folder or [the Releases page](https://github.com/ikelaiah/tzbundler/releases).

-## 🎯 Who Should Use tzkit?
+## 🎯 Who Should Use tzbundler?

 - App developers who need reliable time zone handling
 - Researchers working on temporal/historical datasets